 Definition of Linux WC

-The Command WC (word count) in Linux OS allows to find out the word count, newline count, and the count of bytes or characters in a file that is mentioned by the file arguments.
-The output that is returned from word count command will give you the count of lines in a file or the number of words or character in a file.
+The Command WC (word count) in Linux OS allows one to find the word count, newline count, and the count of bytes or characters in a file mentioned by the file arguments.
+The output from the word count command will give you the count of lines in a file or the number of words or characters in a file.

 Syntax: